* Fed not expected to raise interest rates on Wednesday

 By Sruthi Shankar

-Adobe fell 4 percent after the Photoshop maker’s revenue forecast came in line with estimates.
+Adobe fell 2.62 percent in premarket trading after the Photoshop maker’s revenue forecast came in line with estimates.

-General Mills was down about 5 percent after its quarterly profit missed estimates, hurt by lower sales of its yogurts and cereals in North America.
+General Mills was down 4.80 percent after its quarterly profit missed estimates, hurt by lower sales of its yogurts and cereals in North America.

-Western Digital slipped more than 4 percent after Japan’s embattled Toshiba agreed to sell its semiconductor business to a group led by private equity firm Bain Capital.
-The stock was the biggest percentage loser on the S&P technology index.
+Western Digital slipped 4.36 percent after Japan’s embattled Toshiba said it agreed to sell its semiconductor business to a group led by U.S. private equity firm Bain Capital.

-Bed Bath & Beyond sank 17 percent to its lowest since 2009 after the home furnishing retailer reported earnings and sales below estimates, prompting a slew of price target cuts.
+Bed Bath & Beyond sank more than 14 percent after the home furnishing retailer reported earnings and sales below estimates, prompting a slew of price target cuts.